|NEW: Use “Cache Prefreshing” in API Gateway for Extremely Time-Pressured API Calls|

 Get the scale your global APIs need.

 API gateways — which routinely perform important API governance functions — can be difficult to scale and are often restricted to a single data center or region.
-To meet these challenges, Akamai API Gateway offloads API governance to the Edge.
+To meet these challenges, Akamai API Gateway offloads API governance functions to the Edge.
 This converts every one of Akamai’s globally distributed edge servers into an API gateway to maximize the scalability and reliability of your API authentication, authorization, and quota management policies.

 Here are five of Akamai API Gateway's key capabilities for API developers: